Maragoli: Other Luhya initiation

 The Luhya, except for the Marama and Saamia, practised male circumcision.
 The Maragoli did not practice clitoridectomy.

-Traditionally, circumcision was a period of training for adult responsibilities for the youth.
+Traditionally, circumcision was a period of training for adult responsibilities for the youth This was a transition from childhood to adult hood.
 Among the Kakamega Luhya, circumcision was carried out every four or five years, depending on the clan.
 This resulted in various age sets, notably Kolongolo, Kananachi, Kikwameti, Kinyikeu, Nyange, Maina, and Sawa in that order.

 The Abanyala living in Navakholo have an initiation of their young boys every other year, notably an even year.
 The initiates were about 8 to 13 years old, and the ceremony was followed by a period of seclusion for the initiates.
 On their coming out of seclusion, there would be a feast in the village, followed by a period of counselling by a group of elders.

 The newly initiated youths would then build bachelor huts for each other called simba or esimba where they would stay until they were old enough to become warriors.
 This kind of initiation is no longer practised among the Kakamega Luhya, except for the Tiriki.
 Nowadays, the initiates are usually circumcised in hospital for health reasons and there is no seclusion period.
 On healing, a party is held for the initiate – who then usually goes back to school to continue with his studies.
 Among the Bukusu, the Tachoni and to a much lesser extent the Nyala and the Kabras, the traditional methods of initiation persist.
 Circumcision is held every even year in August and December (the latter only among the Tachoni and the Kabras), and the initiates are typically 11 to 15 years.
 Traditions have however changed with the dynamics of life, and currently, like most communities in Kenya, boys are initiated at the time the parent feels appropriate and is now usually done during infancy with symbolic rites of passage during their preteen years.